yomsebr/Activity1-Yomsen--Tsegaye/README.md

 A lot of this doesn't apply to what we are doing in this activity but is very nice to utilize in your personal projects and you will absolutely see something very similar if you ever go into industry as a software developer.

 **Step 8:** Commit this file to your part2 branch and try to make a pull request again.
-You should now see your lovely template.
-Fill it out with what information you think is relevant or just throw a nice meme in there and create your PR.

-Isn't that a lot better?
+When you pull request again in part 3 you will see this template.
+If not that is ok make sure your file names are named properly they are case sensitive.

 **Step 9:** If GitHub gives you the green light to merge into main then go ahead and do so.